Trade directory · Bowling Green metro · Kentucky

 Licensing Requirements

-Kentucky requires HVAC contractors to hold a Heating, Ventilation and Air Conditioning Contractor License through the Division of Plumbing.
-Must pass written examination, provide proof of 4 years experience or completion of approved apprenticeship program, carry required insurance, and pay licensing fees.
-License renewal required every 2 years with continuing education requirements.
+Kentucky requires HVAC contractors to hold a state contractor license.
+Must pass written exam covering trade knowledge, business law, and safety.
+Requires 4 years experience or combination of education and experience.
+License renewal every 2 years with continuing education requirements.
+Refrigerant handling requires EPA 608 certification.

 §2